 The Company maintains various operating lease arrangements both as a lessor and a lessee, mainly for commercial real estate.
-The annual rent receivable in 2021 amounted to \leq 30k (2020: \leq 128k) and the annual rent payable amounted to \leq 258k (2020: \leq 278k) in respect of these arrangements.
+The annual rent receivable in 2022 amounted to €29k (2021: €30k) and the annual rent payable amounted to €412k (2021: €258k) in respect of these arrangements.

-During prior year 2020, the Company entered into a new leasing arrangement as a lessee with a company under common control in respect of its new Head Office premises.
-As a result of this arrangement and under the provisions of IFRS 16, the Company had recognised a right of use asset of €3.389k and an equivalent amount of lease and restoration liabilities.
+During the year, the Company proceeded with an amendment to its existing leasing arrangement as a lessee with a company under common control in respect of its new Head Office premises.
+As a result of this change and under the provisions of IFRS 16, the Company recognised an additional right of use asset of €167k and an equivalent amount of lease liability.